librato/statsd/README.md

   time-series data store that provides visualization through a web-browser interface.

+* [Librato Metrics][librato] (`librato`): Librato Metrics is a hosted time-series data service that provides dashboard visualizations and threshold alerts, among other features.

 By default, the `graphite` backend will be loaded automatically.
 To select which backends are loaded, set the `backends` configuration variable to the list of backend modules to load.
 Each backend module